-Gala Korniyenko is a PhD student in the city and regional planning at The Ohio State University.
+Gala Korniyenko is a PhD candidate in the city and regional planning program at the Ohio State University.
 She was a Fulbright Scholar at the University of Kansas where she holds a Master of Urban Planning.
 Gala is also an administrator of the American Planning Association’s Planning for Underserved Populations Interest Group and a member of World ENABLED, an educational nonprofit organization that promotes the rights and dignities of persons with disabilities. (http://worldenabled.org/tag/gala-korniyenko/)

 Richard Stein, AICP